The Ocean Way Sessions

-The Ocean Way Sessions is the debut extended play (EP) by American singer-songwriter Christina Perri.
-The EP serves as the first official release by Perri, signed to Atlantic Records.
-The EP contains live recordings of Perri performing at the Ocean Way Studios in Los Angeles.
+The Ocean Way Sessions is the debut extended play by American singer-songwriter Christina Perri.
+It was released on November 9, 2010, via Atlantic Records.
+It contains live recordings of Perri performing at the Ocean Way Studios in Los Angeles.

 Background

 The Ocean Way Sessions serves as Perri's first proper release from Atlantic Records, who signed her in the wake of the unexpected success of her debut single "Jar of Hearts".
 All five songs on the EP were performed live at Ocean Way Studios in Los Angeles.
 All songs were performed with a full band, with the exception of "Jar of Hearts" receiving a solo performance.

 Composition

-In an interview with CosmoGirl, Perri described the album as "Raw and bluesy and heartfelt and bold".
+In an interview with Seventeen, Perri described the EP as "Raw and bluesy and heartfelt and bold".
 Perri revealed that inspiration for the album was drawn by everything around her.
 Love takes a major part in the creation of the album, Perri adding that everything from falling in love, to losing love is the main inspiration.
-She described that loving love and hating it influenced the choice of the songs for the album and inspired the sound of the EP.
-The EP showcases Perri's vocal skills and range in emotion, as Perri alternates between breeze midtempo songs to light country sways.
+She described that loving love and hating it influenced the choice of the songs for the album and inspired the sound of The Ocean Way Sessions.
+It showcases Perri's vocal skills and range in emotion, as Perri alternates between breeze midtempo songs to light country sways.
 In songs such as "Bang Bang Bang", Perri reveals a great sense of humor to her songwriting.
 Since the entire EP is recorded live, Perri showcases her ability to emotionally strain her voice in performances like "Jar of Hearts", and achy, belted vocals on "Black + Blue".